caspergrl/GT-UX-UI-Dec2022-June2023/18-week/01-lesson.md

 - _`inline-block` elements are a mix of the other two; they have specified dimensions, but also share their lines with other elements._

+## SLIDE 29
 **CSS Flexbox** is a separate layout model for creating responsive rows or columns.

 **Flexbox elements are flexible**; they automatically grow, shrink, squish together, or spread out to fill the available space.

+## SLIDE 30
 ### Why Learn CSS Flexbox?

 **Ask:** "If we already know one layout model, why should we learn another?"

 Each layout model is best in a different circumstance.
 Flexbox excels in responsiveness; that is, it allows us to easily create layouts that reposition and scale to fit any display.

-> :briefcase: **Employer Competitive Note:** In most circumstances, one layout model is not the best solution for all parts of page.
+In most circumstances, one layout model is not the best solution for all parts of page.
 Knowing which tool is most suited for each job will save time and make for cleaner CSS.

+## SLIDE 31
 The following simple layout requirements are challenging to achieve with only the CSS we covered in Unit 17:

 - Vertically centering elements. (`margin: auto` only works for horizontal centering.)

+## SLIDE 32
 - Spacing and sizing elements equally according to the available space (especially in responsive layouts).

+## SLIDE 33
 - Maintaining consistent container sizes with inconsistent content sizes.

 > :gem: **Designer Insight:** Share an experience you had with one of these challenging layouts or a time you simplified CSS code by switching to Flexbox.

 > :key: **Key Tech Note:** The difficult layouts shown in this section are technically possible without Flexbox, but those solutions are so unintuitive that they are often considered hacks, workarounds, or exploits.

+## SLIDE 34
+Review

+## SLIDE 35
 ### How Can We Use CSS Flexbox?

 To start using Flexbox, we can use the rule `display: flex` to transform any element into a flex container.